-Setting Description Factory Default User name and password used in inner authentication None
+Setting Description Factory Default User name and password used in inner authentication which cannot contain the following the special characters: ''" ;& None

 PEAP

 There are a few differences in the TTLS and PEAP inner authentication procedures.
 TTLS uses the encrypted channel to exchange attribute-value pairs (AVPs), while PEAP uses the encrypted channel to start a second EAP exchange inside of the tunnel.
 The AWK-3131A provides MS-CHAP-V2 merely as an EAP method for inner authentication.